 - Hydrogen peroxide

-Toxic Chemicals in Common Cleaning Products
+How To Check For Toxic Chemicals in Your Cleaning Products

 1. Anti-bacterial soap

-We ALL worry about germs BUT it turns out these soaps are NOT the best.
+We all worry about germs but it turns out these soaps are not the best.

 2. Anti-bacterial sprays

-They contribute to antibiotics resistance.
+They contribute to antibiotics resistance and can:

 - cause breathing problems